Students, Let’s Get Science Fair Ready

 If you have an idea but need help refining your purpose and hypothesis, check out this helpful resource.

-• If students would like to conduct projects that involve humans, vertebrates, or potentially hazardous biological agents (microbiology) that cannot be pre-approved by the school IRB.
+If students would like to conduct projects that involve humans, vertebrates, or potentially hazardous biological agents (microbiology) that cannot be pre-approved by the school IRB.
+Only minimal risk human projects can be approved and rest need to go to SRC.
 Please email the research plan to director@casef.org for the SRC to review.
 NO RESEARCH CAN BEGIN UNTIL THE PROJECT IS APPROVED!

 To avoid noncompliance with school district policies and CIPA, a video component will no longer be required.
 To match ISEF protocol, a Judge’s Brief requirement will replace the video.